Connect to Servers

-Contact your supervisor if you need access to your department's folder on patterson.
-Each department has a group manager for the patterson file server shares.
-The group manager may add and delete members using their own login at password.hampshire.edu and choosing the menu item Group Management.
-If they are not sure how to do this, have them submit an IT ticket on TheHub or contact the help desk.
+Contact your supervisor if you need access to your department's folder on Patterson.
+Each department has a group manager for the Patterson file server shares.
+The group manager may add and delete members by logging in at password.hampshire.edu and choosing the menu item Group Management.
+If they have trouble with this, they can submit an IT ticket on TheHub or contact the help desk.

 - From the Finder file menu, click on "Go," then "Connect to Server."

-- Type "home" or "patterson" (without the quotes) in the server address field and then click "Connect."
+- Type "smb://patterson" or "smb://home" (without the quotes) in the server address field and then click "Connect."

-- You will be presented with a choice of volumes: Public or your departmental folder.
-Make your selection and click "OK."
+- You will be presented with a choice of volumes: Select the appropriate share name and click "OK."

-- You will then see an icon on your desktop with the name of the volume you choose.
-Double click on it to access the server.
+- You will then see an icon on your desktop with the name of the share volume you choose.
+Double click on it to access the server share.

 - Press Cmd-R (or Windows-R) to bring up the "Run" window.